PauloHSOliveira/clicksign-library/README.md

 });
 ```

-Send Contract
+Create Document by Template
-To send a contract to ClickSign, you can use the sendDocument function:
+To create a document by template on ClickSign, you can use this function:

 ```typescript
 async function createDocumentByTemplate() {